Dishes that must be prepared for the festival of Janmashtami

-Janmashtami or Gokul Ashtami is a festival which marks the birth of Lord Krishna.
-Lord Krishna is the eighth incarnation of Lord Vishnu and believed to be the most beautiful one.
+Janmashtami or Gokul Ashtami is a festival that marks the birth of Lord Krishna.
+Lord Krishna is the eighth incarnation of Lord Vishnu and is believed to be the most beautiful one.
 The festival starts by decorating homes and temples and adorning Lord Krishna with all the new things.
 Not only this, a special meal is also prepared to celebrate this auspicious day just as you cook delicious dishes for your loved one’s birthday.

 Want to know what is that special meal?
-Find out what all is included in the special Janmasthmi meal.
+Find out what is included in the special Janmasthmi meal.

 - Coconut burfi

 You can easily make coconut burfi or ladoos at home too.

 This is a special Prasad which is offered on Janmasthmi.
 Unlike the regular panjiri it is made using coriander seeds , dry fruits and raw sugar.
 It tastes little bitter but is very nutritious.